pub-calculator-io/slope-calculator/readme.md

-# Slope Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Slope Calculator Widget for WordPress

 The slope calculator finds the slope of a line using the slope formula.
 It can also find point coordinates, incline angle, and length if the slope and one point are known.